tytydraco/yessleep/out/Those_sure_as_hell_werent_bed_bugs.md

-Back in 2015, the company I worked for expanded to a new office in Rochester, Minnesota.
+Back in 2015, the company I worked for expanded to a new office in Rochester.
 I stayed there for about a week to overview their recruitment process and to sign off on a couple of larger purchases.
 It was all standard procedure.
 I’d done this before at an affiliate branch, but it was my first time doing it on my own.
 It was a lot of responsibility.

 I got a room at a small hotel called the Silver Sands Hotel.
 I think the place closed in 2021; I can’t see it online anymore.
 It was just down the road from Silver Lake, hence the name.
 It didn’t have a lot of visitors, so the rooms were cheap and surprisingly fresh.